SAP-samples/btp-spend-analysis/Tutorial/07-SAC-Connect-Deploy/README.md

 From the list of downloadable business content, click on the SAP Ariba: Spend Analysis entry.
 This step opens a screen that provides more information on the the content.
 There is no need to change the any import option.
 Click Import to initiate the download.

 After you've been notified that the download is complete, navigate to Files -> My Files -> Public -> SAP_Content -> SAP_PROC_Spend_Analysis.
-This step allows you to access all three dashboards from this package.
+This step allows you to access all three dashboards for this package.
 Consider that until you configure and run the integration flows, there's no data to populate these analytic dashboards.

 For more details about the SAP Analytics Cloud part of the Spend Analysis business content, check out [Architecture and Abstract](https://help.sap.com/docs/SAP_ANALYTICS_CLOUD/42093f14b43c485fbe3adbbe81eff6c8/7815a7238338495eb47651b0c6aa3c4e.html)